UChicagoWebDev/course_materials/lecture_notes/week_1.md

 assignments please reach out right away on Slack or in office hours.
 Extra credit way be awarded for in-class contributions, at the instructor's discretion.
 ---

 # Policies and Grading
-### Final Project
-- Like an Exercise, but bigger
-- With a little extra work, makes a good portfolio piece

---

-Instead of a final exam. we'll cap the quarter off with a final project, which will incorporate everything we've learned into a single web application.
-Submission and grading works just like a regular exercise, except that you have longer to work on it and it's worth 40 points instead of 10.
-For those of you that are interested, it is also designed to be a suitable portfolio piece you can add to your public git profile and use while interviewing.
----

-# Policies and Grading